-It’s not the most romantic topic, but discussing finances with your partner before you get married is incredibly important.
-You’re devoting time and money to planning your wedding and getting ready for your lives together, and your finances deserve just as much attention!
+It’s probably not the most romantic topic, but discussing finances with your partner before you get married is incredibly important.
+You’re devoting time and money to planning your wedding and getting ready for your lives together, and your finances deserve just as much attention.
 Pre-wedding money talks often come up surrounding the idea of a prenup, but that’s not the only way to make sure your assets are protected.
-Mela Garber, CDFA and tax principal at Anchin, Block & Anchin, is here to walk you through other ways to keep your assets protected—and why it’s important.
+Taking care of your premarital assets can be just as important and learning how to protect yourself before getting married is key.
+Mela Garber, CDFA and tax principal at Anchin, is here to walk you through other ways to keep your assets protected without a prenup—and why it’s important.

-So how can you keep your premarital assets protected without drafting and signing a prenup?
-Here are Garber’s five top tips.
+But how can you keep your premarital assets protected without drafting and signing a prenup?
+Here are Garber’s tips.

 Organization and separation are key.
 Instead of combining existing accounts after you’re married, open new accounts and title them jointly.
 “These new joint accounts should be used for any finances after you’re married and won’t jeopardize the funds in your existing separate accounts,” says Garber.

-Do you have funds you’d like to manage (and hopefully see grow!) over the course of your marriage?
+Do you have funds you’d like to manage (and hopefully see grow) over the course of your marriage?
 To keep them separate, put those funds in a revocable trust, which is a legal entity that adds an extra layer of protection.
-Revocable trusts usually make use of a trustee, a third party who is responsible for managing the funds.
+Revocable trusts usually make use of a trustee—a third party who is responsible for managing the funds.
 By employing a third party to manage the funds, any appreciation of the funds in the trust are considered individual—not marital—property because you personally are not causing them to appreciate.
 “It’s also much easier to keep track of your funds this way,” says Garber.
-“It’s easy to forget which bank account is a joint versus individual account, meaning you might accidentally deposit post-marital assets into your premarital account.
-This would comingle the funds, effectively eliminating your claims to protected premarital assets.”
-By putting premarital assets into a trust, you eliminate that risk, creating a clear distinction between your assets.
-Just remember not to add any fund earned during your marriage into the trust!
+“It’s easy to forget which bank account is a joint versus individual account, meaning you might accidentally deposit postmarital assets into your premarital account.
+This would commingle the funds, effectively eliminating your claims to protected premarital assets.”
+Just remember not to add any funds earned during your marriage into the trust.